BOOTSTRAP 4 GETTING STARTED

 Adding Bootstrap CSS - Open CSS folder and you get various files with extension .css and .map.
 But we are only interested in CSS file. i.e files with .css extension.

-Now you have bootstrap.css and bootstrap.min.css file in the folder.
+Now you have bootstrap.css and bootstrap.min.css files in the folder.
 Both of these files are the same, just one is compressed and another is not.
 Add either of these two files in your HTML file in the head section using the link tag.
 Leave the rest files as it is. ( bootstrap.min.css is recommended because it is minified therefore has less size ).

 <link rel="stylesheet" href="./bootstrap/css/bootstrap.min.css">